 Biking is another popular way to get around Seattle.
 Cyclists will find an extensive network of dedicated biking paths and lanes throughout the city.
 Rentals (bikeshares) are available through JUMP at a rate of 36 cents per minute.
 If you tire of riding along the way, you can load your bike onto city buses and light rail trains to complete your trip.

 Public transit in Seattle consists of buses, light rail trains, and streetcars.
 It also includes ferries across and around Puget Sound and even the monorail.
-King County Metro provides a network of nearly a hundred bus routes including express services.
+King County Metro provides a network of nearly a hundred bus routes, including express services.
 These extensive routes connect the central core to other portions of the city throughout the day and evening hours.

 The neighborhoods of South Lake Union and First Hill have their own streetcar lines.
-They provide new and modern service operated by Seattle Streetcar.
+They provide new and modern services operated by Seattle Streetcar.
 Sound Transit’s well-used Link light rail serves the airport.
 It’s also another option to access the University area, Capitol Hill, Pioneer Square, the International District, and the Stadium/SODO area.

 Ways to Get Around That Are Also Attractions